zoran-cuckovic/QGIS-visibility-analysis/help_qgis3.md

 ### Parameters
  - *Observer points* and *Target points* are vector layers created by the *create viewpoints* routine.
 Note that each point can be both, observer and target: the height *as* target is always stored in the ``target_hgt`` field. **(!)** Target height is defaulted to zero if not specified.
  - *Save negative links*: when allowed, non-visible relationships will be registered.
-These are recognisable as negative vaules of the ``TargetSize`` field.
+These are recognisable as negative values of the ``TargetSize`` field.
- -  *Earth cuvature*and *refraction*: see below.
+ -  *Earth curvature* and *refraction*: see below.

 Depth below horizon
 -----------------------